The Dark Tower II: The Drawing of the Three: Plot summary

-The second door (labeled "The Lady of Shadows") reveals Odetta Holmes, a black woman with dissociative identity disorder (that Eddie incorrectly labels as schizophrenia) who is active in the civil rights movement.
+The second door (labeled "The Lady of Shadows") reveals Odetta Holmes, a black woman with dissociative identity disorder (which King's narrator and characters incorrectly label as schizophrenia) who is active in the civil rights movement.
 She is wealthy and missing her legs below the knees after being pushed in front of a subway train.
-Odetta is completely unaware that she has an alternate personality—a violent, predatory woman named Detta Walker—that was brought on by head trauma at a young age.
-Roland and Eddie are forced to contend with both these personalities when Roland forcibly brings Odetta's body into his world, with Detta suppressing Odetta during most of their travels.
+Odetta is unaware that she has an alternate personality—a violent, predatory woman named Detta Walker—that was brought on by head trauma at a young age.
+Roland and Eddie are forced to contend with both personalities when Roland brings Odetta's body into his world, with Detta suppressing Odetta during most of their travels.
 Odetta eventually returns, and she and Eddie venture alone toward the final door after Roland's infection recurs.
-The pair eventually find the third door (labeled "The Pusher") where Eddie leaves Odetta, armed with one of Roland's revolvers, and hurries back with her wheelchair to retrieve Roland.
+The pair find the third door (labeled "The Pusher") where Eddie leaves Odetta, armed with one of Roland's revolvers, and hurries back with her wheelchair to retrieve Roland.
 When they return, Odetta is gone, and Detta hides waiting to strike.
 After Roland enters the third door, Detta captures Eddie and uses him as bait for the lobstrosities, hoping to force Roland to come back and return her to her own world.

 Instead of revealing a new companion, the third door leads Roland to Jack Mort, a sociopath who takes sadistic pleasure in injuring and killing random strangers — and the man responsible for the traumas that created Odetta's second personality and cost her both legs, as well as the death of Jake Chambers.
 Roland arrives in Jack's body just as he is about to push Jake into traffic (the event that leads to Jake's appearance in The Gunslinger) and stops him from doing so.
 Under Roland's control, Jack acquires the medicine and ammunition Roland needs to survive, then jumps in front of the same subway that hit Odetta/Detta years earlier.
 Roland returns to his world just before impact, having made sure Odetta/Detta sees Jack's death in order to force the two personalities to confront each other.
 As they attempt to cancel each other out, they merge into a third, stronger personality, Susannah Dean.
 Susannah stops the lobstrosities from trying to eat Eddie.

 As the group travels away from the beach, Eddie—having broken his drug addiction after a painful withdrawal—begins to fall in love with Susannah.
-Both owe their lives to Roland, but he is acutely aware that he may eventually need to sacrifice them to reach the Tower.
+Both owe their lives to Roland, who is acutely aware that he may eventually need to sacrifice them to reach the Tower.